lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 commands or mappings.

 Autocommands are kind-of like 'events' that get fired when stuff happens inside of Vim.
-They are an easy way set settings for filetypes.
+They are an easy way set settings for filetypes or events.

 For example, the following settings will only be applied to bash and go files respectively.